Internal Demand Rates

 • how they make decisions related to their electricity needs.

 The BoS Consortium representatives will be reaching out to targeted consumers in July and August, 2025.
-If you have comments on their methodology, archetypes, or would like to participate in the one-on-one confidential interviews with the BoS Consortium throughout July and August, please contact ISOTariffRedesign@aeso.ca.
+If you have comments on their methodology, are part of one of the economic sectors identified and would like to participate in the one-on-one confidential interviews with the BoS Consortium throughout July and August, please contact ISOTariffRedesign@aeso.ca.

 Cost of Service and Performance Review of Existing Rates Studies